Zeroshi/CerbiSite/index.md

 ---

 **Already on Serilog?**
 You can adopt governance today using the Cerbi plugin — no need to rip out your existing logger.

 **Modernizing your platform?**
-CerbiStream gives you structure, compliance, and full compatibility with future CerbIQ and CerbiSense tools — all enforced at build time for maximum control and performance.
+CerbiStream gives you structure, compliance, and full compatibility with future CerbIQ and CerbiSense tools—all enforced at build time for maximum control and performance.

 > 🧩 CerbiShield governance works with both options — ensuring consistent enforcement regardless of your logging library.

 Organizations can:

-* Continue using their current logger of choice
+- Continue using their current logger of choice
-* Adopt CerbiShield to define and enforce governance without vendor lock-in
+- Adopt CerbiShield to define and enforce governance without vendor lock-in
-* Receive violation analytics to surface risks like:
+- Receive violation analytics to surface risks like:

-  * Missing `userId`, `correlationId`, or `timestamp`
+  - Missing `userId`, `correlationId`, or `timestamp`
-  * Accidentally logging `SSN`, `address`, `email`, or other sensitive fields
+  - Accidentally logging `SSN`, `address`, `email`, or other sensitive fields

 > "We discovered our app was logging real user addresses and birthdates to production logs only **after** an internal audit.
 CerbiShield could have prevented that."

 This makes Cerbi ideal for:

-* Large engineering orgs with distributed logging patterns
+- Large engineering orgs with distributed logging patterns
-* Contracting and multi-team development models
+- Contracting and multi-team development models
-* Enterprises needing GDPR, HIPAA, or SOC‑2 alignment
+- Enterprises needing GDPR, HIPAA, or SOC-2 alignment
-* Post-incident observability and compliance investigations
+- Post-incident observability and compliance investigations

 > **Need help preparing for GDPR or HIPAA audits?** CerbiShield includes compliance starter kits and audit-friendly profiles to jumpstart your governance baseline.